NECO Celebrates 25 Years, Unveils Plans for Global Expansion

 Also speaking, the Registrar/Chief Executive of NECO, Prof Dantani Ibrahim Wushishi, said NECO began as a bold initiative to harmonise and enhance the administration of national examinations, but faced daunting hurdles like limited public trust, infrastructure gaps, and questions about the validity and reliability of its assessments.

-He said: “This occasion is not merely a celebration of the passage of time; it is a reflective moment to honour our journey, celebrate our achievements, and reaffirm our commitment to excellence in public examination administration.
-The council laid down the foundations of credibility through sheer procedures, timely release of results and consistent standards.
+He said: “This occasion is not merely a celebration of the passage of time; it is a reflective moment to honor our journey, celebrate our achievements, and reaffirm our commitment to excellence in public examination administration.
+The Council laid down the foundations of credibility through sheer procedures, timely release of results, and consistent standards.

 “We built the culture of accountability, ensuring that every candidate could rely on a fair and robust examination process.
 A defining hallmark of our early years was the relentless pursuit of timely release of results and easy access to services for all stakeholders.